 Quiet Study Zones, found throughout the libraries on levels with book and journal stacks are all naturally quiet environments.
 In these areas quiet conversation is allowed, but please silence your cell phones.

 Silent Study Zones, found throughout the libraries, are areas where no talking is permitted.
-In Hayden Library, silent study zones are on Level 2 and in enclosed rooms on Level 3 and the Lower Level; in Noble Library it is the enclosed room on the second floor; in the Downtown Library the silent study zone is behind the vault; and in Fletcher Library this zone is on 3rd Floor East.
+In Hayden Library, enclosed silent study rooms are found on Level 3.
+In Noble Library the enclosed silent study room is on the second floor.
+In the Downtown Library the silent study zone is behind the vault; and in Fletcher Library this zone is on 3rd Floor East.
 Please turn off all cell phones in these areas.